MicrosoftDocs/learn/learn-pr/github/github-copilot-management-and-customizations/includes/6-summary.md

 Management and customization control are a vital part of utilizing an AI pair programming tool.
-We at GitHub continue to iterate and develop GitHub Copilot to be a leader in the industry.
-We are customer obsessed and want to ensure your developers and organization have control over your code.
-With a better understanding of GitHub Copilot's various plans and their associated features you're able to select the right fit for your organization's needs.
+We will continue to iterate and develop GitHub Copilot to be a leader in the industry to ensure your developers and organization have control over your code.
+With a better understanding of GitHub Copilot's various plans and their associated features you'll be able to select the right fit for your organization's needs.

-In this module, we reviewed management and customization considerations through GitHub Copilot by:
+In this module we reviewed management and customization considerations through GitHub Copilot by:

 - Exploring GitHub Copilot plans and their associated management and customization features